jacheng1/Codepath-Android-Pre-work/README.md

 ## Codepath-Android-Pre-work

-### App that allows the user to change text color, background view, and the displayed string, as well as resetting such features by clicking the background.
+### App that allows the user to change text color, background view, and the displayed string according to an input in the text field, as well as resetting such features by clicking the background.

 ### App Walk-though